 Fort Gay is a tiny town located in the state of West Virginia.
 With a population of 664 people and just one neighborhood, Fort Gay is the 178th largest community in West Virginia.

-Because occupations involving physical labor dominate the local economy, Fort Gay is generally considered to be a blue-collar town.
-54.91% of the Fort Gay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Fort Gay, you'll notice that it is more blue-collar than most other communities in America.
+54.91% of Fort Gay’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fort Gay is a town of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Fort Gay who work in sales jobs (15.03%), healthcare suport services (9.25%), and office and administrative support (8.09%).

 Of important note, Fort Gay is also a town of artists.
 Fort Gay has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fort Gay’s character.